MaicoLeberle/sdd-conductor/README.md

 The session was straightforward: the spec was defined upfront, tasks were derived once without any pivots, and each task was executed in order without rollbacks or blocked states.
-Mid-session changes were requested by the user, first asking task split prior to executing the first task (`done` and `delete` were originally a single task and were separated), and then injecting a task mid-way (requesting a module refactor, creating the `tasks` module - see `completed_task_5.md`).
+Mid-session changes were requested by the user, first asking for a task split prior to executing the first task (`done` and `delete` were originally a single task and were separated), and then injecting a task mid-way (requesting a module refactor, creating the `tasks` module — see `completed_task_5.md`).
 Beyond that, the project proceeded linearly from `bootstrapped` to `complete` across nine committed tasks.